Kenny Lofton: Return to Cleveland

 On September 3, 2000, in a 12–11 win over the Baltimore Orioles, Lofton tied an MLB record previously held by Red Rolfe when he scored in 18 consecutive games.
 He tied an Indians' franchise single-game record with five stolen bases and won the game with a 13th-inning walk-off home run.
-He finished the 2000 season batting .278, recording 30 stolen bases and 107 runs (the sixth time crossing home plate 100 times or more in nine seasons) as well as a career-high 15 home runs and 73 runs batted in.
+He finished the 2000 season batting .278, recording 30 stolen bases and 107 runs (the sixth time crossing home plate 100 times or more in nine seasons), as well as a career-high 15 home runs and 73 runs batted in.
 The Indians finished the regular season 90–72 and one game out of the wild card.
 After missing the postseason in 2000, the Indians returned in 2001 after winning the AL Central with a 91–71 regular-season record.
 Before winning the division, however, Lofton scored the game-winning run during an August 5 game against the Seattle Mariners; the Indians were down by 12 runs, and became just the third team in MLB history to overcome such a deficit, winning 15–14 in 11 innings.
-Indians catcher Eddie Taubensee, who was involved in the trade which sent Lofton from Houston to Cleveland at the beginning of his MLB career, caught Lofton after he slid into home plate and jumped with excitement after discovering he had just scored the game-winning run.
+Indians catcher Eddie Taubensee, who was involved in the trade that sent Lofton from Houston to Cleveland at the beginning of his MLB career, caught Lofton after he slid into home plate and jumped with excitement after discovering he had just scored the game-winning run.
 "I caught him and wasn't going to let him go", Taubensee said.
 Cleveland won that game against Seattle, but lost their match-up with the 116-win Mariners in the 2001 ALDS.
 He hit 66 RBIs on the regular season (second-most in his career), but failed to record 20 stolen bases for the first time in his major-league career and batted a career-low .261.
-Lofton had been treated for a rib cage problem that had affected his play before the All-Star break.
+Lofton had been treated for a rib-cage problem that had affected his play before the All-Star break.
 His second stint with Cleveland lasted through 2001, in which his salary was for $8 million in his final contract year with the club.
 He became a free agent at the conclusion of the season.